-The GNAR Initiative
+What Is The GNAR Initiative?

 Small cities and towns outside of significant natural amenities such as national parks, public lands, ski areas, and scenic rivers throughout the western United States are becoming increasingly popular places to visit and live.
-As a result, many of these gateway and natural amenity region (GNAR) communities — such as Jackson, WY, and Moab, UT —are grappling with a variety of “big city” issues, including severe congestion, lack of affordable workforce housing, and concerns about sprawl.
+As a result, many of these gateway and natural amenity region (GNAR) communities — such as Jackson, WY, and Moab, UT — grapple with “big city” issues, including severe congestion, lack of affordable workforce housing, and concerns about sprawl.
 Other GNAR communities are just beginning to, or may soon, experience significant growth and tourism pressures.